Laaen/MizipTools/README.md

 They may or may not be included in future versions

 ## How to install
-⚠️ **If you're upgrading from the Kotclin version backup your dumps, they will be erased when installing this version**  ⚠️
+⚠️ **If you're upgrading from the Kotlin version, backup your dumps, they will be erased when installing this version**  ⚠️

 Two options :
 - Download the .apk file in "Release", and install it manually on your phone.